“Naturally charismatic performers”

 Since then The Acfields have been heard on national and community radio including a spot in Brisbane’s 4ZzZ hottest 100.
 In 2016 the siblings were awarded highly commended in the country category at the Queensland Music Awards for their song ‘The Years’.
 Hardly stopping to catch their breath the two have been supporting the likes of Joan Armatrading, Josh Pyke and Vika and Linda Bull and holding spots in numerous festivals up and down the east-coast.

-2017 will see the brother and sister team release their sophomore album before returning to the road with “an expressive voice that engages you instantly” (Goyte) and harmonies that linger for days.
+2018 saw the brother and sister team release their sophomore album before returning to the road with “an expressive voice that engages you instantly” (Goyte) and harmonies that linger for days.